lauren-ta237/the-back-end-and-front-end-plus-database-for-crud/README.md

 Configure your database connection in backend/database.py

-Update the MySQL credentials (host, user, password, database name)
+Update the MySQL credentials:

+Host

+User

+Password

+Database name

-Run migrations or create tables using SQLAlchemy models Frontend Setup
+Run migrations or create tables using SQLAlchemy models

+Frontend Setup

 Navigate to the frontend folder: